gemstone-source/script/README.md

 # Scripts
-This is my repository for practicing and learnig different scripts some of themm might be usefull to anyone while  may not help  but works for me.
+This is my repository for practicing and learnig different scripts, some of them might be usefull to anyone while others may not help  but works for me.